Mimaaa/be-assessment-2/README.md

 - [ ] Add competitions table with join to lifter table

 # What did I learn?
-I learned a lot of new things above the things I already knew.
+I learned a lot of new things besides the things I already knew.
 ## Things like...

 ### Status Codes & Error Handling